teddscofield/ventricle/README.md

   - in /var/www create a symbolic link to the ventricle installs resources folder.
 For example: cd /var/www ln -s /usr/lib/node_modules/ventricle/resources/ ventricle
+TODO:  this isn't a good idea, only serves for getting things to come alive.
+Try an Apache proxy rule next.

   - in the html file you are working out of, add this java script include:
 <script type="text/javascript" src="http://local.dev:4567/ventricle/js/subscribe.js"></script>